learn-co-curriculum/data-types-readme/README.md

 ###Creating Arrays

 There are a number of ways to create an array.
+Just like with creating strings, you can use the literal constructor or the class constructor.

-`[1, 3, 400, 7]` is an array of integers.
+**The Litereal Constructor:**`[1, 3, 400, 7]` is an array of integers.
 Any set of comma separated data enclosed in brackets is an array.
 So, by simply writing something like the above, you can create an array.

-You can also create an array with the `Array.new` syntax.
+**The Class Constructor:** You can also create an array with the `Array.new` syntax.
 Just typing `Array.new` will created an empty array (`=> []`).

 ###Operating on Arrays
 There are many ways to operate on arrays and on each individual item, or element, within an array.
 Later on in the course, we'll learn about iteration––the process of operating on each successive item in an array.
 For now, we'll preview a few array methods, and you can check out more [here](http://ruby-doc.org/core-2.2.0/Array.html).